THERMAL STABILITY OF THE GROUP 2 CARBONATES AND NITRATES

 Note: If you aren't happy about enthalpy changes, you might want to explore the energetics section of Chemguide, or my chemistry calculations book.

-The calculated enthalpy changes (in kJ mol-1) are given in the table.
+The enthalpy changes (in kJ mol-1) which I calculated from enthalpy changes of formation are given in the table.
 Figures to calculate the beryllium carbonate value weren't available.
 Remember that the reaction we are talking about is:

 You can see that the reactions become more endothermic as you go down the Group.
 That's entirely what you would expect as the carbonates become more thermally stable.
 You have to supply increasing amounts of heat energy to make them decompose.